sharetheloveio/sharethelove.io/README.md

 ## Contributing

- if you want to contribute with examples just click the `Edit on GitHub` button and start typing.
+ If you want to contribute with examples:

+ - Flick the `Edit on GitHub` to get to the repo on GitHub
+ - Fork that repo to your own user.
+ - Add you edits to your fork.
+ - Make a PR to [sharetheloveio/sharethelove.io]()

 The only rules for submitting is that you have the package configuration included so that its easy for an beginner user to setup the card and that all resources are available either linked or added as files in the doc.